 What's happened

 A man dressed in a Nazi uniform attacked a woman outside a bar in Athens, Georgia, injuring her with a glass pitcher.
 The incident, linked to neo-Nazi supporters, has sparked condemnation and raised concerns about hate crimes on campus and in the community.
-The suspect was arrested and later released on bail, with crowdfunding supporting his release.
+The suspect was released on bail after crowdfunding efforts.

 What's behind the headline?